 Armando (Alfredo Castro) is a distant man.
 Wealthy and estranged from his father, he is a middle-aged owner of a dental prosthesis business in Caracas who spends very little time in the company of other people.
 Whenever he can, he pays young men to show him their naked bodies while he masturbates from a distance.
-Armando doesn’t want any human connection, he only likes to watch.
+Armando doesn’t want human connection; he only likes to watch.
 One day, he brings to his place a 17-year-old boy named Elder (Luis Silva), who beats him up and steals his money.
 You see, Elder is a criminal street kid who spends most of his time stealing cars and bashing the heads of other street kids with his gang.
 But Armando manages to find Elder again and soon they start to develop a strange relationship that won’t turn well for either of them.

 With a constant use of shallow focus (the depth of field always at the smallest possible) and keeping the camera usually over Armando’s shoulders, Vigas makes visually explicit the man’s necessity for detachment.
-The rest of the world is blurred around Armando and he cares only about himself, no one else matters.
+The rest of the world is blurred around Armando, and he cares only about himself.
+No one else matters.
 In the film’s first scene, we see a very attractive young man in sharp focus, as close as possible to the camera.
 Behind him, Armando is out of focus, staring at him.
-Every interaction between them after Armando lures the boy to his place is either a shot-reverse-shot or one character in focus and the other one out of focus when they appear together in the same shot.
+Every interaction between them after Armando lures the boy to his place is either a shot-reverse-shot or one character in focus and the other out of focus when they appear together in the same shot.
 No connection.

-Still, even if it offers us here and there a peak into the human beings behind what we see – like the revealing moment when Elder admits to Armando that he would beat his own kid to show him how life is at least once –, those are isolated moments.
+Still, even if it offers us here and there a peak into the human beings behind what we see — like the revealing moment when Elder admits to Armando that he would beat his own kid to show him how life is at least once — those are isolated moments.
 Usually, From Afar comes off as too implausible, especially in the way that Elder behaves, mostly erratic and even embracing a decision in the third act that feels completely over the top from any angle you look.
-At least Luis Silva is good and has a lot of intensity to sell all that as much as he can.
+At least, Luis Silva is good and has a lot of intensity to sell all of that as well as he can.
 And Alfredo Castro, an excellent actor known for his outstanding performances in Pablo Larraín’s films, is always convincing.

 July 14, 2016